pimbrouwers/Falco/README.md

 wapp.Run(Response.ofPlainText "Hello world")
 ```

-[Falco](https://github.com/pimbrouwers/Falco) is a toolkit for building fast and functional-first web applications using F#.
-You can think of it as [minimal API](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-8.0&tabs=visual-studio) on *steroids*.
+[Falco](https://github.com/pimbrouwers/Falco) is a toolkit for building functional-first, full-stack web applications using F#.

-- Designed for building pure F# full-stack web applications.
 - Built on the high-performance components of ASP.NET Core.
 - Seamlessly integrates with existing .NET Core middleware and libraries.
+- Designed to be simple, lightweight and easy to learn.

 ## Key Features